Kyutech-Space-Robotics-Lab/.github/README.md

 Our Research Teams
 Our work is organized into several core research teams.
 If you are looking for a specific project, please browse the repositories associated with the relevant team.

-🤖 Casting Manipulation Team (cast-)

-Focuses on developing algorithms and hardware for casting-based manipulation in microgravity environments.

-🖐️ Haptics Team (haptics-)

-Researches and develops haptic feedback systems for intuitive teleoperation of robotic systems.

-👁️ Vision Systems Team (vision-)

-Builds computer vision models for object recognition, tracking, and scene understanding in complex environments.

-...
-(Add other teams as needed)
+🛰️ Orbital-Casting Team (oc-)

+Pioneers in-space manufacturing techniques, focusing on casting materials in microgravity for large-scale orbital construction.

+🌕 Moon Team (moon-)

+Develops robotic systems and mission concepts for lunar surface exploration and resource utilization.

+🚗 Rover Team (rover-)

+Designs and operates planetary rovers for exploration of extraterrestrial surfaces.

+🧗 CLIMB Team (climb-)

+Engineers climbing robots for inspection, maintenance, and assembly of space structures and navigation of challenging terrains.

 Getting Started
 For Lab Members: Please review our detailed Contribution Guidelines to understand our workflow, coding standards, and best practices.

-For External Collaborators: If you are interested in collaborating with us, please contact Professor [Supervisor's Name] at [supervisor's-email@kyutech.ac.jp].
+For External Collaborators: If you are interested in collaborating with us, please contact Professor Kenji Nagaoka at [supervisor's-email@kyutech.ac.jp].

-Publications & Citable Code
-We are committed to reproducible research.
-Key publications and links to their associated code and data archives (with DOIs) are listed below.

-[Your Paper Title] (Journal, Year)

-Paper: [Link to paper DOI]

-Code/Data: [Link to Zenodo DOI]

-...
-(List other key papers)

 Find us at the Kyushu Institute of Technology.